 Submit the online version of the Admissions Complaints & Appeals form.

 Download and complete the form, then submit it via email to [email protected].
-The email subject line should read “FAO Director of Programmes, ADMISSIONS COMPLAINTS & APPEALS”.
+The email subject line should read “FAO Vice-Dean for Programmes, ADMISSIONS COMPLAINTS & APPEALS”.

 Download and complete the form, then send it by post to this address:

 c/o Degree Committee for Business and Management Secretary

 Cambridge Judge Business School